Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/index.md

   extra: |
     **Note:  Redis configuration values are ignored if the `cluster` strategy is used.**

     **Note: PostgreSQL 9.5+ is required when using the `cluster` strategy with `postgres` as the backing Kong cluster data store.
-This requirement varies from the PostgreSQL 9.4+ requirement as described in the <a href="/install/source">Kong Community Edition documentation</a>.**
+This requirement varies from the PostgreSQL 9.4+ requirement as described in the <a href="/install/source">Kong documentation</a>.**

     **Note: The `dictionary_name` directive was added to prevent the usage of the `kong` shared dictionary, which could lead to `no memory` errors**